 The Read Write Inc phonics programme embeds children’s understanding of phonics, and ensures that children learn how to use sounds to read and spell phonetically, building spelling patterns through Key Stage 1 and 2.
 Through this programme, we ensure that the vast majority of children are able to read by the end of Year 1 which is matched through our phonics pass rate.

 Read Write Inc Phonics begins in Reception, and through this children are taught, at their own pace, to read the alphabet letter sounds.
 They begin to blend sounds together to ‘Fred talk’ words, and begin to read small words, ‘tricky’ red words such as ‘said’ and captions.

 Children are taught how to form each letter sound correctly, and begin to use these letters and sounds when writing independently, supported by continuous provision both indoors and outdoors.

 Read Write Inc Phonics continues to be taught in small groups in Year 1, until children are reading fluently (at least 90 words per minute).
-It is our aim that most children will have completed Read Write Inc Phonics by the end of Year 1, however in some cases, children require further support through the programme into Year 2 and beyond.
+It is our aim that most children will have completed Read Write Inc Phonics by the end of the Autumn Term of Year 2.

 Vocabulary is vital to comprehending information.
-In order to support children's understanding of vocabulary, we use an online programme called Bedrock.
+In Key Stage 2, we use an online programme called Bedrock.
 This online learning tool exposes children to 12 new words in 5 different contexts within each lesson.
-Children are required to complete two lessons of Bedrock at home per week.
+Children are required to complete two lessons of Bedrock in school per week as a minimum, and have home access to the programme to complete further lessons.
 We appreciate that not all children have access to devices that access the Internet.
 With discussion with parents/carers, we are able to provide a Kindle on loan for pupils who require it.